Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Results

-When experiments are conducted using a gradient of chemoattractant, the concentration profiles of bacteria change over time.
+When experiments are conducted using a uniform gradient of chemoattractant, the bacterial density profiles change over time.
 A significant accumulation of bacteria is observed on the side of the channel that is closest to the source with the highest concentration of chemoattractant.
-Trajectories of bacteria in a \qty{200}{\uM\per\mm} MeAsp gradient, recorded in the bulk $z = h / 2$, are shown in Fig.~\ref{fig:tracks}e-g.
-This accumulation typically takes place over several minutes and reaches a stationary state characterized by an exponential concentration profile of bacteria, see Fig.~\ref{fig:tracks}h, as expected for such a linear gradient and as already reported in the literature~\cite{Kalinin_Jiang_Tu_Wu_2009,Ahmed_Shimizu_Stocker_2010,Ahmed_2010,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017}.
-The characteristic length $\lambda$ that is associated with the exponential decay of the profile $b(y)$ is then used to estimate the chemotactic velocity, $v_c$, using the relation $v_c = \mu / \lambda$.
+Trajectories of bacteria in a $\nabla c = \qty{-200}{\uM\per\mm}$ MeAsp gradient, recorded in the bulk $z = h/2$, are shown in Fig.~\ref{fig:tracks}e-g).
+This accumulation typically takes place over several minutes and reaches a stationary state characterised by an exponential concentration profile of bacteria, see Fig.~\ref{fig:tracks}h), as already reported in the literature~\cite{Kalinin_Jiang_Tu_Wu_2009,Ahmed_Shimizu_Stocker_2010,Ahmed_2010,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017}.
+In those studies, the characteristic length $\lambda$ that is associated with the exponential decay of the profile $b(y)$ is used to estimate the chemotactic velocity, $v_c$, using the relation $v_c = \mu / \lambda$.
 This method requires establishing a stationary profile, which may take several minutes to achieve.
-In Sec.~\ref{sec:chemo_vel}, we will demonstrate that the chemotactic velocity can be measured from any film taken at any time by analysing the net and diffusive velocities computed from the bacteria trajectories.
-Following that, we will show in Sec.~\ref{sec:transient_local} how the method can be applied to determine a local chemotactic velocity.
+In Sec.~\ref{sec:chemo_vel}, we will demonstrate that the chemotactic velocity can be measured from any image sequence acquired at any time by analysing the net and diffusive velocities computed from the bacteria trajectories.
+Following that, we will show in Sec.~\ref{sec:transient_local} how the method can be applied to determine a "local" chemotactic velocity.
 Furthermore, all our measurements will be used to construct the chemotactic susceptibility curve $\chi = f(c)$.
-Finally, we will study bacterial chemotaxis on surfaces in Sec.~\ref{Sec:surface} by analysing movies recorded at different heights in the channel, $z = 0$, $z = h/2$ and $z = h$.
+Finally, we will study bacterial chemotaxis on surfaces in Sec.~\ref{Sec:surface} by analysing image sequences recorded at different $z$ positions in the channel, $z = 0$, $z = h/2$, and $z = h$.